avs-origami/avs-origami.github.io/site/index.md

-**["A personal website!
-How interesting." -- a friend, sometime in 2025         [~]
+**[Heart on my sleeve.                                                          [~]
 --------------------------------------------------------------------------------]**

-My name is Adithya V. Sastry.
 I am a high school student pursuing research in the fields of robotics and computer science.
 I am most interested in designing tiny, self-contained, autonomous robots that take inspiration from the morphology of insects.
 I am also intrigued by robotic exploration algorithms, machine learning, and operating systems (specifically Linux).

 My current research involves the use of reinforcement learning to prune dynamic graphs that are used as part of robotic exploration algorithms, in order to